7oSkaaa/LeetCode_DailyChallenge_2023/03- March/README.md

 class Solution {
 public:

-    vector < int > nums;
+    // vector  to push the number in it vector < int > nums;

     Solution(ListNode* head) {
-        ListNode* curr = head;
+        // loop over the list and add the number in it ListNode* curr = head;
         while(curr != nullptr)
             nums.push_back(curr -> val), curr = curr -> next;
     }

     int getRandom() {
-        int sz = nums.size();
+        // get the size of the list and return a random number from it with equal probability int sz = nums.size();
         return nums[rand() % sz];
     }